invisible-los-angeles/invisible-los-angeles.github.io/README.md

 The `git reset` command is used to undo a commit or staged snapshot.

 Once you are confident that the code is working well, you can begin uploading to the remote GitHub repository.
 This is done with the `git push` command.
+And you're all set!